dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 });
 ```

 There are other properties that make use of a texture, I will not get into detail with them all here as it is off topic, but it is something that you should be aware of if not before hand.

+So now that we have the basics when it comes to making a material with a texture that is created using a canvas element we can now use the material with a mesh.
+So lets start looking at some full examples of this in action.

 ## 2 - Full Demo